AloofSage/Cloudflare-DDNS/README.md

 - Cloudflare [api-token](https://dash.cloudflare.com/profile/api-tokens) with ZONE-DNS-EDIT and ZONE-DNS-READ Permissions
 - Tailscale CLI in your path (only needed if you want to use Tailscale)
-- Enabled running unsigned PowerShell scripts
+- Enabled running unsigned PowerShell scripts (or copy-paste the scripts into identically named files of your own)

 ### Creating Cloudflare API Token and Zone ID